-During each of the three months ended March 31, 2021 and 2020, we incurred \$2 million for selling, general and administrative expenses for services provided to us by DISH Network.
+During the three months ended March 31, 2022 and 2021, we incurred \$3 million and \$2 million, respectively, for selling, general and administrative expenses for services provided to us by DISH Network.
 These amounts are recorded in "Selling, general and administrative expenses" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 The agreements pertaining to these expenses are discussed below.